OmalleyTomas98/EmergingTechnologiesFinalYearProject/README.md

 ## Description
  <p align="left">
-Here is the documentation and answers to the end of year project for the module Emerging Technologies.
+Here is my  documentation for the final year project for the module Emerging Technologies.The objective of the project is to create a web service that uses machine learning from the computer langauge python to create predictions based on a dataset named "powerproduction" provided by our college online portal.
 </p>

 | Header | Description |